ohseesoftware/oh-see-gists/README.md

       - import: gist_block
 ```

+### Naming

+There are two **very important** naming conventions you have to follow:

-The `gist_content` name for the fieldset is **very** important.
+- The `gist_content` name for the fieldset is **very** important.
 The add-on references this key so you cannot change it.
+- Your bard block has to be named `content` for the add-on to save to your GitHub Gists.
+Otherwise, you will be just creating code blocks on your Statamic site.

 ### Use the partial in your templates